elalsh/Query-Processor/README.md

 # Desciption
 In this project, we designed and implemented a parallel query processor application using Java, making use of Java's ForkJoin framework and multithreading capabilities.
-The primary goal was to efficiently process CSV datasets and demonstrate proficiency in optimizing data processing tasks through parallelization strategies.
+The primary goal was to efficiently process CSV datasets and demonstrate proficiency in optimizing data processing tasks through parallelization and dynamic programming algorithm.